-8.14 Other current transfers consist of all current transfers between resident institutional units, or between resident and non-resident units, other than current taxes on income, wealth etc and social contributions and benefits.
-The group includes net premiums and claims under non-life insurance policies, current transfers between different kinds of government units, usually at different levels of government, and also between general government and foreign governments, as well as current transfers between imprement households.
+8.14 Other current transfers consist of all current transfers between resident institutional units, or between resident and non-resident units, other than current taxes on income, wealth, etc. and social contributions and benefits.
+The group includes net premiums and claims under non-life insurance policies, current transfers between different kinds of government units, usually at different levels of government, and also between general government and foreign governments, as well as current transfers to NPISHs and between different households.